 - It is a great way to get more vegetables into your diet.

-Broccoli and cauliflower Lasagna
+Cauliflower and Broccoli Lasagna

 This cauliflower and broccoli lasagna has a rich vegetable and cheese layer that tastes like cannelloni filling.
 It is a hearty and satisfying meal.
 It’s also a great way to get more vegetables into your diet!

 - Prep Time: 20 minutes